c4ss1uslab/digitalgarden/src/site/notes/digital garden/c4ss1us.lab digital garden.md

 the goal of my research was to map, understand and curate multiple cohesive approaches and possibilities to answer the question:

-> **how can we address the spiritual/psychological, ecological, economic, political and educational crises we're going through and create the more beautiful world our hearts know is possible?**
+> **how can we address the spiritual/psychological, ecological, economic, sociopolitical, technological and educational challenges we're going through and create the more beautiful world our hearts know is possible?**

 by sharing my findings, i aim to present what i see as viable pathways to address the metacrisis and enable new, more regenerative lifestyles/ways of being.

 other inquiries i intend to address:

-> **1) how can we create art, technology and games in service of consciousness development and ecosystems regeneration?**
+> **1) how can we support individuals and groups to create art, technology and games in service of consciousness development and ecosystems regeneration?**

 *a.k.a. how can we develop systems and structures to support life on earth?*

-> **2) how can we transform life into a game?**
+> **2) how can we make life more like a game?**

-*but not any kind of game.* a game that's deeply fun, collaborative, challenging, meaningful and fulfilling. a game that honors the beauty and mystery of life, that challenges and supports us to discover ourselves, develop our potential, and share our gifts with others.
+*but not any kind of game.* a game that's deeply *fun, collaborative, challenging, meaningful* and *fulfilling*. a game that honors the beauty and mystery of life, that challenges and supports us to flourish - to discover ourselves, unfold our potentials and share our gifts with others.

-you can read a lot more about the motivations, background and metaphysical, ontological and epistemological basis of this research at my [[book-zine - viable pathways/0) intro - viable pathways book-zine\|viable pathways book-zine]].
+you can read a lot more about the motivations, background and metaphysical, ontological and epistemological basis of this research on my [[book-zine - viable pathways/0) intro - viable pathways book-zine\|viable pathways book-zine]].

 or you can start diving in below.
 ### core essays